noellamwanzia/admin-scripts/README.md

 Some scripts to help manage student repos.
 It assumes you've already set up the repos in your org, and assumes each repo is named after the student's username.

+Before you can use these scripts you'll need to fill in `index.json`, `students.json` and `modules.json` with your class' data.

 If your student repos are private, you will need to be authenticated from your computer to use these scripts.

 ## Initial Setup